Secrets For Smooth Travel As You Get Older

 Climate

 If you are going to a much warmer climate it does affect those who aren’t acclimated to the heat.
 Plan for early morning adventures, an afternoon of relaxation or swimming and an evening of fun.
-Make sure you have air conditioning for the night to sleep well.
+Many places don’t have air conditioning (or it’s weak, at best) so opt for packing a battery operated fan and pack at least one lightweight nightgown if your travels are in the warm months.

 Travel Insurance